lawrencexli/4156_project/README.md

 to automatically download and install all required dependencies for running our service.

-Go to our respository, and run the following command:
+Go to our repository, and run the following command:

 For macOS/Linux:
 `./gradlew bootRun`